Exagor/infof413_pascalmaispresque/README.md

 make jar
 ```

-To launch all tests
+To launch all tests.

  ```shell
 make tests
 ```

-To remove every all compiled files.
+To remove all compiled files.

  ```shell
 make clean